DongzeHE/scpca-docs/docs/processing_information.md

 After merging, new principal component analysis (PCA) coordinates and UMAP embeddings were calculated so that each library in the merged object is equally weighted.
 For this, the top 2000 high-variance genes (HVGs) were calculated by modeling variance separately for each library in the merged object.
 These HVGs were used as input to the PCA, which was calculated using the [`batchelor::multiBatchPCA` function](https://rdrr.io/bioc/batchelor/man/multiBatchPCA.html) and specifying libraries as batches, and the top 50 principal components were selected.
-These new principal components were used to calculate the new UMAP embeddings.
+These new principal components were used to calculate the new UMAP embeddings found in the merged object.